TimeForANinja/proxysg-categorie-server/backend/db/sqlite/migration/README.md

 VALUES (strftime('%s', 'now'), 'Migrated DB to version: 3', 'system', '', '', '');
 ```

 > **Important**: Always include a history record at the end of each migration script to document the version change.
-This replaces the previous automatic history recording that was done in the Python code.

 ## Troubleshooting